 Poker Run; A common social activity of motorcycle groups.
-The group rides to different check points and each rider “draws” another card.
-At the end, the one holding the best poker hand wins some prize.
+The group rides to different check the points and each rider “draws” another card.
+In the end, the one holding the best poker hand wins some prize.

 Pot; cylinder, with or without head.
 A Brit term